zxcvbnius/slate/source/index.md

 # Authenticating User

+In order to let a user send and receive messages, you must authenticate them first.
+Diuit will accept any unique string as a User ID (UIDs, email addresses, phone numbers, usernames, etc), so you can use any new or existing User Management system.

-Our messaging server does not directly store your users' credential.
-Instead, you will need to have your own account server to manager your users' credentials and to authenticate them for our messaging server.
+Our messaging server does not directly store your users’ credential.
+Instead, you will need to have your own account server to manager your users’ credentials and to authenticate them for our messaging server.

-After you've authenticate your user, you then encrypt a JWT token using the **Encryption Key** obtained from us when you signed up for your account.
+After you’ve authenticated your user, you then encrypt a JWT token using the **Encryption Key** obtained from us when you signed up for your account.

 The JWT contains a grant telling us which user is allowed access to the messaging server and how long the grant is effective.

-Thus, authenticating a user on our messaging server is a 4 steps process.
+Thus, authenticating a user on our messaging server is a 4-step process.

-The following description is RESTful by natural, and we do not provide SDK APIs for the following calls.
+The following description is RESTful by natural, so we do not need to provide SDK APIs for the following calls.

-1. Obtain a random **nonce** from our messaging server through /1/auth/nonce API.
+1. Obtain a random **nonce** from our messaging server through `/1/auth/nonce` API.
-This nonce is used to prevent replay attack on our messaging server, should the nonce is leaked to a malicious user.
+This nonce is used to prevent replay attack on our messaging server, and prevent the nonce being leaked to a malicious user.

-    Note that this step can be performed either by the your messaging clients or by your account server depending on your system architecture.
+    Note that this step can be performed either by your messaging clients or by your account server, which depends on your system architecture.

 2. With the nonce at hand, you authenticate your client on your account server using whatever method you like.

-    If authentication is successful, your account server should create a JWT token granting the authenticated user access to our messaging server.
+    If the authentication is successful, your account server will create a JWT authentication token granting the authenticated user who accesses to our messaging server.

-3. You should then call our /1/auth/login API using the JWT token as the parameter to obtain a **session token**.
+3. You should then call our `/1/auth/login` API using the JWT token as the parameter to obtain a **session token**.

-    Note that this step can also be done either on your messaging clients side or on your account server, depending on your system architecture.
+    Note that this step can also be done either on your messaging clients side or on your account server, which depends on your system architecture.

-4. With the session token on hand, the messaging client should use it as the value for the **X-Diuit-Session-Token** header** for all future API calls that requires a specific user session.
+4. With the session token on hand, the messaging client will use it as the value for the **X-Diuit-Session-Token** header** for all future API calls that requires a specific user session.

     Please note that the **Encryption Key** should be kept private on your account server, and should not be stored on your client devices, unless you have security measures ensuring that the key can be kept secret.
-(For Android / iOS clients, this is impossible, there are many ways of rooting devices, and storing your encryption key on iOS/Android clients will make your system vulnerable to attack.)
+(For Android / iOS clients, this is impossible.
+There are many ways of rooting devices, and storing your encryption key at iOS/Android client devices will make your system vulnerable to attack.)

-    If you suspect that your encryption key has been compromised, please generate a new one on [http://www.diuit.net](http://www.diuit.net) and revoke the old key.
+    If you suspect that your encryption key has been compromised, please reissue a new one on [http://www.diuit.net](http://www.diuit.net) and revoke the old key.

 ### 1. Obtaining Authentication Nonce

 The first step of authentication requires you to obtain a random nonce from our messaging server.
 This nonce is used to prevent replay-attack of the JWT token.

-To obtain the nonce from our server, send a GET request to the /1/auth/nonce endpoint.
+To obtain the nonce from our server, send a GET request to the `/1/auth/nonce` endpoint.

 ```shell
 curl -X GET \